 Phase 2 Study of Prexigebersen in De Novo AML Patients

-Plans for a pivotal trial will be discussed with the FDA if these results exceed expectations for current standard of care therapy.
+Plans for a pivotal trial are expected to be discussed with the FDA if these results exceed expectations for current standard-of-care therapy.

 Phase 2a Study of Prexigebersen in Accelerated and Blast Phase CML Patients

 Bio-Path plans to continue enrolling patients in 2019 in a Phase 2a clinical study of prexigebersen in combination with the frontline therapy, dasatinib, for the treatment of chronic myeloid leukemia (CML) in accelerated and blast phase patients.
 For 2019, additional sites are planned to be added and enrollment planned to be opened across both phases of the disease, including imatinib-resistant chronic phase patients.
 The trial is currently being conducted at The University of Texas MD Anderson Cancer Center as a potential salvage therapy for accelerated and blast phase CML patients.